Monthly Forecast

 Additional information:

-Assessment (as of 28 February 2025):
+Assessment (as of 30 December 2025):

-1. In the past month or so, sea surface temperatures of the central and eastern equatorial Pacific were near normal on the whole.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are likely to be normal to below normal for spring this year.
+- In the past month or so, the sea surface temperatures of the central and eastern equatorial Pacific cooled and became colder than normal in November 2025.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, while the sea surface temperatures of the central and eastern equatorial Pacific will remain colder than normal for most of the time in the next couple of months, the sea surface temperatures of the region are expected to rise gradually and return to near normal in February to March 2026.

 Note:

-1. The Observatory gratefully acknowledges the European Centre for Medium-Range Weather Forecasts, the Tokyo Climate Center of the Japan Meteorological Agency and the National Centers for Environmental Prediction of National Oceanic and Atmospheric Administration, USA for providing dynamical prediction model forecast and hindcast data to support the formulation of monthly forecast for Hong Kong.
+- The Observatory gratefully acknowledges the European Centre for Medium-Range Weather Forecasts, the Tokyo Climate Center of the Japan Meteorological Agency and the National Centers for Environmental Prediction of National Oceanic and Atmospheric Administration, USA for providing dynamical prediction model forecast and hindcast data to support the formulation of monthly forecast for Hong Kong.

-2. Monthly Forecast for April 2025 will be available around 1st April 2025.
+- Monthly Forecast for February 2026 will be available around 1st February 2026.

-3. Monthly mean temperature and rainfall categorical forecasts charts.
+- Monthly mean temperature and rainfall categorical forecasts charts.

 Monthly forecast charts provided by major climate centres: